sanchir2011/nextjs-starter/README.md

  9. Finally, If you are using any buckets (Google Storage Bucket, etc.), please provide your url on `NEXT_PUBLIC_BUCKET`.
  10. Now you are safe to run `npm run dev` to start your Next.js.

-Congratulations 🎉 You just created your Next.js Project 😊
+Congratulations 🎉 You just created your Next.js project 😊.

 If you liked it, please leave a star ⭐️.
 Thanks!